YHtan1/Tool_for_Finance/README.md

 While studying PCA, I could not find a webpage to convert html to pdf, so I wrote this program to print webpages to pdf format.
 # 3. black scholes grapher
 I wrote this script to plot the greeks for different European options (Vanilla/ Binary Options) without dividends under the Black-Scholes model
+# 4. img_to_pdf
+Wrote an app to convert img to pdf since confidential documents